-The 5% and 10% indicative figures relate to savings in the short- to medium-term, mostly 1 from behavioural change (change of habits) arising from increased awareness.
-They do not 2 include any further conservation effects that may come about as householders become more 3 knowledgeable about the options open to them and more likely to invest in energy efficiency and low-carbon technologies.16 (These may be accounted for elsewhere, for example as a result of 5 specific marketing programmes.)
+The 5% and 10% indicative figures relate to savings in the short- to medium-term, mostly from behavioural change (change of habits) arising from increased awareness.
+Apart from the 2 German CO2 online example, T they do not include any further conservation effects that may 3 come about as householders become more knowledgeable about the options open to them and more likely to invest in energy efficiency and low-carbon technologies.16 (These may be accounted for elsewhere, for example as a result of specific marketing programmes.)
 6

-VII.
 LIKELY PARTICIPATION IN A FEEDBACK PROGRAMME